 Who wins?
-Who ends up jackknifed in the ditch?
+Who gets left clogging the drain?
 You decide - that's what comments are for.

-In this corner, it's a JCPenney one-day sale commercial for Saturday, November 3rd.
-In the other corner, it's a Steinmart one-day sale commercial for Saturday, November 10th.
+In this corner, it's JWT's Sunsilk.
+In the other corner, it's Leo's Herbal Essences.
 Ding!
 And there's the bell.
-Who wins?

 * Actually, it's more like a one bedroom efficiency.